“How can I apply for a rental without viewing it? Is that possible? I work full time and can’t make viewings during the day” – Catherine

 Want to apply for a rental property without viewing it first?
 A real estate agent may ask you to attend an inspection before you submit your rental application – and these restrictions may well be a blessing in disguise.

-There are many reasons a real estate agent will impose a restriction on viewing properties before you send in an application.
+There are many reasons a real estate agent will impose a rule on viewing properties before you apply.
 This is why.

 We’ll be posting answers to reader questions every week.
 If you have a question you’d like to see answered here, please send it to firstname.lastname@example.org